-While on a Co-op Work Term, you will register in COOP 523.XX (15 units) and be considered a full-time student.
 Breakdown of tuition/fees due for each work term are listed below; these tuition/fees are due by the usual fee deadline per term and payable through normal methods.
 You may opt out of health and dental insurance in the Fall and Winter sessions with proof of alternate coverage.

-- Work terms 1, 2 and 3 you will pay the Co-op course tuition plus term fees - Note that you only need 2 works terms to complete the Co-op program; work terms 3 and 4 are optional - Work term 4 you will pay the term fees only
+- Work terms 1 and 2 you will pay the Co-op course tuition plus term fees. - Note that you only need 2 works terms to complete the Co-op program; work terms 3 and 4 are optional. - Work terms 3 and 4 you will pay the term fees only.